MariamAhmeddd/Top-Interview-Questions-LeetCode/README.md

 LeetCode problems are widely used during technical interviews at companies, this set of selected high-frequency interview problems can help you improve efficiently

-Feel free to browse through the categories and problems that interest you.
+Feel free to browse through and problems that interest you.
 You can also contribute your own solutions if you'd like!

 ## Problems